Mohammed Haydar Zammar: Early history

 Zammar travelled extensively over the next few years.
 While working as a mechanic, he took long trips to Syria, Jordan, Turkey, and Sweden.
 In 1995, he traveled to Bosnia to fight there.
 And in 1996, Zammar visited Afghanistan for a second time, this time to become a formal member of the group called al-Qaeda.
 He was reported to have been personally invited by Osama bin Laden.

-An al-Qaida recruiter
+Recruiter for al-Qaida

-When Zammar returned to Hamburg he became a well known preacher among the Islamic community.
+When Zammar returned to Hamburg he became an Islamic preacher.

-Der Spiegel described him, in 2002, as an imposing figure, who frequently gave enthusiastic speeches on behalf of bin Laden and other Islamists.
+Der Spiegel described him, in 2002, as an imposing figure who frequently gave enthusiastic speeches on behalf of bin Laden and other Islamists.